paulIshu/Validate-Form/README.md

 Contributing
 Contributions to this project are welcome.
 If you have suggestions for improvements or bug fixes, please open an issue or create a pull request on the project's GitHub repository.

+License
+This code is provided under the MIT License, which allows for both personal and commercial use.
+See the LICENSE file for more details.

+Regenerate